aspnetzero/documents/docs/en/Clustered-Environment.md

         public static bool HangfireDashboardEnabled = true;
 ```

-For more information check [hangfire integration](https://docs.aspnetzero.com/en/aspnet-core-mvc/latest/Infrastructure-Background-Jobs) documentation.
+For more information check [Hangfire integration](https://docs.aspnetzero.com/en/aspnet-core-mvc/latest/Infrastructure-Background-Jobs) documentation.

-If you dont want to run background jobs in multiple instances, you may stop the background job manager (set `Configuration.BackgroundJobs.IsJobExecutionEnabled` to `false`) in all application instances except one of them, so only the single instance executes the jobs (while other application instances can still queue jobs).
+If you don't want to run background jobs in multiple instances, you may stop the background job manager (set `Configuration.BackgroundJobs.IsJobExecutionEnabled` to `false`) in all application instances except one of them, so only the single instance executes the jobs (while other application instances can still queue jobs).

 ```csharp
 public class MyProjectWebModule : AbpModule